Batá drum: The Lukumí and the batá

 There are estimated to be at least 140 different toques for the spirits (saints, or santos) and their different manifestations.
 There are two important "rhythm suites" that use the sacred batá drums.
 The first is called "Oru del Igbodu" (a liturgical set of rhythms), alternatively called "Oru Seco" (literally "Dry Oru", or a sequence of rhythms without vocals), which is usually played at the beginning of a "tambor de santo" that includes 23 standard rhythms for all the orishas.
-The selections of the second suite include within them the vocal part to be performed by a vocalist/chanter (akpwon) who engages those attending the ceremony in a call-and-response (African) style musical experience in which a ritual is acted out wherein an "initiate" (one who through the great spirit Añá (Ayan) is granted the ability to perfectly play the Batá drums) plays the new Batá set, and thereafter is introduced to the old Batá set.
+The selections of the second suite include the vocal part to be performed by a vocalist/chanter (akpwon), who engages those attending the ceremony in a call-and-response (African) style musical experience in which a ritual is acted out wherein an "initiate" (one who through the great spirit Añá (Ayan) is granted the ability to perfectly play the batá drums) plays the new batá set, and thereafter is introduced to the old batá set.
 This is said to "transfer" (through the initiate) the spirit or Añá of the drums from the old set into the new set.

 Certain long-standing rules and rituals govern the construction, handling, playing, and care of the sacred batá: traditionally only non-castrated male deer or goat hide was used—female goats along with bulls, cows, and sheep were considered unsuitable; also only an initiate was considered worthy to touch or play the batá as only they have undergone the full ritual of "receiving Añá" granting them the forces deemed necessary to play the drums.
 Also, before a ceremony, the drummers would wash themselves in omiero, a cleansing water, pray, and for some time abstain from sex.

 Also traditionally in Cuba, in Havana the batá are rarely played after sundown, while in Matanzas toque ceremonies often begin at night.
 This apparent contradiction is not the only one reaching both adherents of Lukumí and others interested in African music, religion and culture.
 The Cuban style of playing the drums is similar, but in some musical contexts different rhythms may be used.